smart-transaction/lestnet/README.md

 ## Build and Deploy on Google Cloud Machine (recommended)

+All following commands are to be run from the `lestnetserver` SSH terminal.

 1.  ssh to the google cloud VM `lestnetserver`
 1. Make sure that the necessary software installed, check at https://docs.optimism.io/builders/chain-operators/tutorials/create-l2-rollup#software-dependencies, install missing software
 1. Log into gcloud, https://cloud.google.com/sdk/gcloud/reference/auth/login